JonasMcc/1d-heat-equation-solver/README.md

 - `HeatBE_stepN.dat`: Backward Euler snapshot at step `N`
 - `HeatCN_stepN.dat`: Crank–Nicolson snapshot at step `N`

-At the final time, the script also writes:
+If we instead use the command `runSimulation()`, the script writes:

 - `HeatFE.dat`, `HeatBE.dat`, `HeatCN.dat`

-which contain only the last snapshot.
+which contain only the last snapshot at the final time.

 These plain-text files are lightweight and easy to parse in Python.
-The included Python plotting utilities (`examples/plot_results.py`) directly read these `.dat` files and produces plots.
+The included Python plotting utility (`examples/plot_results.py`) directly reads these `.dat` files and produces plots.

 ### Visualization in Python
 We now explain how to visualize the simulation done above in Python.
 In the folder `examples/example-outputs/full-simulation-CN`, we have saved the output of the simulation in C++ above.
 The simulation can be visualized with the following Python script: